ffund/ml-notebooks/notebooks/6-knn-voter-classification-2020-hw.md

 In the last few sections of the notebook, you will have to improve the basic model for better performance, using a custom distance metric and using feature weighting.
 In these sections, you will have specific criteria to satisfy for each task.

 **However, you should also make sure your overall solution is good!** An excellent solution to this problem will achieve greater than 80% test accuracy.
+(It is possible to achieve an accuracy greater than 85%.)
 A great solution will achieve 75% or higher.

 (A K nearest neighbor model is not necessarily the best model for this data - but the experience of *improving* the K nearest neighbor model will be a useful learning experience for us.
 In particular, it is a nice demonstration of how plugging some data into an `sklearn` classifier is not the beginning and end of model training!)